azizamirsaidova/fake-news-detection/README.md

-# Linguistic Evaluation of Machine-Generated "Real" and "Fake" News
+# Linguistic Evaluation of Machine-Generated "Real" and "Fake" News using GPT

 ## Project Objectives
 Generate “true” and “fake” news using pre-trained transfomer model GPT-Neo 1.3B to perform text generation using LIAR dataset including 12.8 K short stataments.